kaustubhd93/exp-labs/learning-kubernetes/notes.md

       name: webapp-config-map
 ```

+## Secrets

+- When a secret is plugged in as a volume, every key becomes a file on the path you mount the volume on.
+- You can plug in the secret as environment variables also.
+- They are in encoded(base64) format inside the `data:` field.

 ## Multiple containers

 - A pod can encapsulate an application composed of multiple co-located containers that are tightly coupled and need to share resources.